The 2025 SPRING PLANTING will take place on Sunday, May 4th at 11:30 outside 145 West 81st street.

 The block association is run by a volunteer board of directors made up of block residents.
 The board meets on an as needed basis at least five times a year; block residents are welcome to attend.
 If you’re interested in meeting the members of the board, raising an issue for board discussion, serving on a special committee, or becoming a board member, feel free to contact a board member or email: W81blockassoc@gmail.com

 Our block stretches along 81st Street from Columbus Avenue to Broadway.
-We depend on donations that can be sent to the Association using the form that can be found on the 2023 block flyer HERE as well as via Zelle.
+We depend on donations that can be sent to the Association using the form that is distributed in the lobbies of buildings along the block.

 We encourage residents to call 311 for problems related to: noisy neighbors, sanitation pick up, idling school buses, and many other issues some of which can be found below.